hiepyeuh/nevron/docs/quickstart.md

 Nevron comes with two pre-configured workflows which can be used as a starting point:

-- `Analyze signal`: Processes and analyzes incoming data
+- `Analyze signal`: Processes and analyzes incoming signal data
 - `Research news`: Gathers and analyzes news using Perplexity API

+If you want to create your own workflows, or want to learn more about how the workflows work, please refer to the [Workflows](agent/workflows.md) documentation.

 -----